Academic Awards

 Earl W. Smith Award: Named in honor of a famous Bay Area contractor, former regent of the College, and founder of the Earl W. Smith Endowed Chair in Business Administration.
 Awarded to a graduating senior with an outstanding scholastic record as a business administration major.

-Byron Bryant Award: Named in memory of a longstanding professor of English and founder of the Department of Communication who taught at Saint Mary’s College from 1955–1984.
+Byron Bryant Award: Named in memory of a longstanding professor of English and founder of the Department of Communication who taught at Saint Mary’s College 1955–1984.
 Awarded to a graduating senior with an outstanding scholastic record as a communication major.

 John Muir Award: Named in honor of the Scottish-born American naturalist, author, and early advocate of preservation of the U.S. wilderness.
 Awarded to a graduating senior with an outstanding scholastic record as an environmental sciences and studies major.

-John Dennis Award: Named in honor of a beloved professor, High Potential Program Director, and mentor to many students throughout his twenty-nine years of service at Saint Mary’s College.
+John Dennis Award: Named in honor of a beloved professor, High Potential Program Director, and mentor to many students throughout his 29 years of service at Saint Mary’s College.
 Awarded to a graduating senior in the High Potential Program for embodying the characteristics of scholarship, service, community, and leadership.

 Alfred Fromm Award: Named in honor of the noted Bay Area businessman and former regent of the College.
 Awarded to a graduating senior with an outstanding scholastic record as a liberal and civic studies program major.

-Brother Alfred Brousseau, FSC Award: Named after the renowned professor of mathematics and physics who taught at Saint Mary’s from 1930-1941 and 1959-1978, whose special passions included the study of Fibonacci numbers and California wildflowers.
+Brother Alfred Brousseau, FSC Award: Named after the renowned professor of mathematics and physics who taught at Saint Mary’s 1930–1941 and 1959–1978, whose special passions included the study of Fibonacci numbers and California wildflowers.
 Awarded to a graduating senior with an outstanding scholastic record as a math major.

-Louis LeFevre Award: Named in honor of this alumnus of the class of 1913, professor, and chairman of the Department of History at Saint Mary’s College for thirty-five years.
+Louis LeFevre Award: Named in honor of this alumnus of the class of 1913, professor, and chairman of the Department of History at Saint Mary’s College for 35 years.
 Awarded to a graduating senior with an outstanding scholastic record as a performing arts major.

 Thomas Jefferson Award: Named for the third president of the United States, signer of the Declaration of Independence, and powerful advocate of liberty.
 Awarded to a graduating senior with an outstanding scholastic record as a politics major.